Table of Contents

 - It helps to reduce pain, stiffness and inflammation of joints.

-- It is herbal combination of time tested medicines.
+- It is a herbal combination of time tested medicines.

 - It contains Guggul and Dashmool which have significant anti-inflammatory properties.